 A South Asian Wedding is nothing short of a fun party.
 South Asian Weddings are full of music, color, fun, and laughter.
 The colors, the multiple events, the attires, everything only makes the wedding better and more enjoyable.
 The Life & Lights bride, Disha, and the groom, Zolok, had a stunning traditional 3-day Hindu wedding in Michigan, US.
-The couple, originally from Bangladesh, brought their cultural heritage to life as they celebrated the biggest day of their lives surrounded by their relatives and friends.
-Let’s dive deep in their three-day events.
+The couple, originally from Bangladesh, brought their cultural heritage to life.
+Let’s dive deep into their three-day events.

 The Haldi Ceremony is an important pre-wedding tradition in South Asian weddings.
-It is a lively and joyous occasion, where friends and family gather to bless the bride and groom and wish them a lifetime of happiness and prosperity.
-The Life & Lights bride, Disha, looked stunning in her yellow saree and red veil, while the groom, Zolok, looked handsome in his blue panjabi and golden prince coat.
+It is a lively and joyous occasion.
+Friends and family gather to bless the bride and groom and wish them a lifetime of happiness and prosperity.
+The Life & Lights bride, Disha, looked stunning in her yellow saree and a red veil.
+The groom, Zolok, looked handsome in his blue panjabi and golden prince coat.

-The Haldi ceremony is typically held one or two days before the wedding day, and is meant to bring good luck and ward off any evil spirits.
+The Haldi ceremony is typically one or two days before the wedding day.
+It brings good luck and wards off any evil spirits.
 During the ceremony, a paste made of turmeric, sandalwood, and other natural ingredients is applied to the bride and groom by their close family members.
-This paste is believed to have spiritual and medicinal properties and is said to bring health, wealth, and happiness to the couple.
+This paste is believed to have spiritual and medicinal properties.
+It is said to bring health, wealth, and happiness to the couple.

 The bride, Disha, was the center of attention throughout the Haldi ceremony, and she truly shone as the brightest diamond.
-With her beautiful smile and her sparkling eyes, she looked truly happy and ready to embark on a new adventure in her life.
-During the ceremony, I captured some amazing bridal portraits of Disha, including a photo of her looking through her veil and smiling, which has become one of our favorite shots from the wedding.
+With her beautiful smile and her sparkling eyes, she looked truly happy.
+During the ceremony, I captured some amazing bridal portraits of Disha.
+It includes a photo of her looking through her veil and smiling, which has become one of our favorite shots.

 In keeping with the traditional South Asian wedding customs, the Haldi ceremony was an evening filled with a rich and vibrant atmosphere, full of music, dance, and laughter.
-The couple’s close friends and family members were all there to bless them and wish them a lifetime of happiness, and the bride and groom looked happy and content in each other’s company.
+The couple’s close friends and family members were all there to bless them.
+The bride and groom looked happy and content in each other’s company.

-The Haldi ceremony is an essential part of any South Asian wedding, and it sets the tone for the rest of the wedding celebrations.
-It is a celebration of love, friendship, and family, and it provides an opportunity for everyone to come together and bless the bride and groom.
-For Disha and Zolok, the Haldi ceremony was just the start of a beautiful and unforgettable three-day wedding celebration, and I was honored to be a part of it.
+The Haldi ceremony is an essential part of any South Asian wedding.
+It sets the tone for the rest of the wedding celebrations.
+It is a celebration of love, friendship, and family.
+For Disha and Zolok, the Haldi ceremony was just the start of a beautiful and unforgettable three-day wedding celebration.

 Disha and Zolok’s wedding day was a beautiful and traditional celebration of their Bengali Hindu culture.
 The wedding was at Bharatiya Temple, which is one of the famous Indian Wedding Venues in Michigan.
-The bride and groom were stunning in their formal Indian wedding attire, with Disha stunning in a red lehenga, which is one of the most popular South Asian Wedding Dresses, adorned with gold jewelry, and Zolok looking regal in a beige-golden sherwani.
+The bride and groom were stunning in their formal Indian wedding attire.
+Disha was looking stunning in a red lehenga, which is one of the most popular South Asian Wedding Dresses.
+She was adorned with gold jewelry.
+Zolok was looking regal in a beige-golden sherwani.

 The traditional Hindu wedding rituals began with the bride taking seven rounds around the groom, covering her face with betel leaves.
-The seven rounds symbolize the seven vows that the couple takes, promising to love, honor, and support each other for the rest of their lives.
+The seven rounds symbolize the seven vows that the couple takes.
 After this, the couple took seven rounds around the fire, which is a witness to their union.

-The atmosphere was filled with joy, love, and a sense of tradition as the couple exchanged vows and became partners for eternity.
-The wedding ceremony was a celebration of the culture and heritage of thousands of years, and the couple honored their roots by staying true to their Bengali customs and traditions.
+The atmosphere was filled with joy, love, and a sense of tradition.
+The wedding ceremony was a celebration of the culture and heritage of thousands of years.
+The couple honored their roots by staying true to their Bengali customs and traditions.

 The music and dance of the subcontinent filled the air, adding to the festive atmosphere.
-The guests, all relatives of the bride and groom, joined in the celebrations and added to the colorful, joyous atmosphere of the day.
+The guests, all relatives of the bride and groom, joined in the celebrations.

-The final day of Disha and Zolok’s South Asian wedding was filled with laughter, joy, and love.
+The final day of Disha and Zolok’s South Asian wedding had laughter, joy, and love.
 After the beautiful and traditional Hindu wedding ceremony, it was time to let their hair down and celebrate with friends and family.
-The reception was held at a stunning venue called The Imperial House in Michigan, and it was the perfect end to an unforgettable three-day celebration of love.
+The reception was at a stunning venue called The Imperial House in Michigan, and it was the perfect end to an unforgettable three-day celebration of love.

 The bride, Disha, looked stunning in a light pink and silver lehenga, while the groom, Zolok, donned a sharp formal suit.
 The couple was all smiles as they greeted their guests and took to the dance floor for their first dance as a married couple.